What is Interlibrary Loan?

 - Scans of articles or book chapters not available online at UMass Amherst, including books or journals UMass holds in print.

 Articles and book chapters are always delivered to you electronically.
-You can choose to have physical items mailed to your home, or held for contactless pickup.
+You can choose to have physical items mailed to your home, or held for pick up at your choice of the W.E,B. Du Bois Library, the Science & Engineering Library, or the Mount Ida Wadsworth Library.
 Keep your preferences up to date by logging into your your Interlibrary Loan account with your NetID and password, selecting "My Account", and updating your loan delivery method.
 You will be notified by email as soon as your requested material is available.

-If your material is restricted to use in the library only, you will be prompted schedule appointments to use it in the Microforms Reading Room (for microforms) or in the Archives & Special Collections Reading Room (for other materials).
+If your material is restricted to use in the library only, you will be notified when it is available for use in the Microforms Reading Room (for microforms) or in the Archives & Special Collections Reading Room (for other materials).
 We will always communicate with you in advance if an item can only be borrowed with this restriction.

 Who can use Interlibrary Loan?